ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 The following certificates are associated with an Exchange Hybrid deployment:

-* Azure Active Directory Connect (Azure AD Connect) with Active Directory Federation Services (AD FS) – a third party certificate from a Trusted Authority (CA) is required to establish a trust between web clients and federations server proxies used to sign and decrypt security tokens
+* Azure Active Directory Connect (Azure AD Connect) with Active Directory Federation Services (AD FS) – a third party certificate from a Trusted Authority (CA) is required to establish a trust between web clients and federations server proxies used to sign and decrypt security tokens.
 * Exchange Federation – a self-signed certificate is used to create a secure connection between the on-premises Exchange server and Azure Active Directory authentication
 * Exchange Services – a third party certificated from a Trusted Authority (CA) is required to secure the TLS communication between Exchange servers and clients.
 These include Outlook on the web, Exchange ActiveSync, Outlook Anywhere and secure message transport
 * Existing Exchange Servers – might use self-signed or certificates issued by a Trusted Authority (CA) depending on Exchange server certificates.
 These certificates may need updating for Exchange Hybrid